-Parent engagement has also proven successful in TCS.
-We offer opportunities to attend parent education events focused on understanding school programs and supporting learning at home.
-The Homeschool Parent Development programs took deep dives into curriculum and instructional practices.
-Over 160 of our stakeholders (parents, students, and staff) participated in the annual LCAP Surveys.
-When asked

-How satisfied are you with student engagement", our data indicate that 88% of parents are Very Satisfied with their student's engagement.
-That 62% of parents agree that "The Cottonwood School is effective in strengthening and promoting academic achievement of all students."
-65% of parents agree with the statement, "The Cottonwood School has high expectations for all students."
+Parent engagement has also been successful at TCS.
+The school provides opportunities for parents to attend educational events focused on understanding school programs and supporting learning at home.
+The Homeschool Parent Development programs delve into the curriculum and instructional practices.
+Over 175 stakeholders, including parents, students, and staff, participated in the annual LCAP Surveys.
+The data from these surveys indicate that 88% of parents are very satisfied with their student's engagement, 62% agree that TCS effectively strengthens and promotes academic achievement for all students, and 65% agree that the school has high expectations for all students.